kroxylicious/kroxylicious-junit5-extension/RELEASING.md

 ### Releasing the stage repository and merge the PR.

 Use the [Release](https://help.sonatype.com/repomanager2/staging-releases/managing-staging-repositories) to release artefacts.
 This makes the artefacts public and they'll appear in Maven Central.
-Note that propagation time to Maven Central's mirrors can take time.
+Note that propagation to Maven Central's mirrors can take time (hours).

 Use the Github workflow to merge the PR that commits the release to Git.